ntduc4/aRTOS/README.md

 ### Scheduling

+The scheduler is preemptive and fixed-priority.
+Priority `0` is the lowest, and larger values represent higher priorities.
+The scheduler always selects a ready task at the highest priority.
+Tasks at the same priority execute round-robin in FIFO order.

-The scheduler is preemptive and round-robin.
-SysTick advances the kernel tick and requests scheduling, while PendSV saves the current task context, selects the next ready task, and restores its context.
-SVC performs the transition into the first task.
+SysTick advances the kernel tick, wakes expired tasks, and requests scheduling when an equal- or higher-priority task is ready.
+PendSV saves the current task context, selects the next ready task, and restores its context.
+SVC performs the transition into the highest-priority task at startup.

-There are currently no task priorities.
-Every ready user task receives time in FIFO round-robin order.
 When no user task can run, the idle task executes `WFI` until an interrupt arrives.

+Creating a task makes it ready but does not immediately request a context switch.
+A priority must be in the range `0` through `RTOS_PRIORITY_COUNT - 1`.

 ### Blocking And Time